danieldosantos/scraping/README.md

 # scraping

-This repository contains a script that extracts variations and prices from the website [FabricadoLivro](https://www.fabricadolivro.com.br/livro2) using Playwright.
-The results are saved in Excel and JSON formats.
+This repository contains a script that extracts all product variations and prices from a fixed page on [FabricadoLivro](https://www.fabricadolivro.com.br/livro2) using Playwright.
+The results are saved in `livro2_variacoes_completas.xlsx` and `livro2_variacoes_completas.json`.

 ## Setup and usage